 Next available course is July 4, 2019 - CLICK HERE TO REGISTER

 This video illustrates how quickly and how serious suffering from hypoxia can be.

 This video is the audio of a real situation in which the pilot and co-pilot are struggling to control the aircraft and to communicate on the radio.

-For more information or to book your spot in the next available program, contact your local flight school or contact the staff at the Environmental Medicine & Physiology Unit at SFU:
+For more information or to book for a group of 6 or larger contact the staff at the Environmental Medicine & Physiology Unit at SFU: